 Who fancies ice cream?

-Here's another reason to visit beautiful Mothecombe this summer: the brand new, stupidly tasty Surfing Cow Ice Cream.
+Here's another reason to visit Mothecombe: the brand new, stupidly tasty Surfing Cow Ice Cream.

 Stop what you’re doing, immediately and head for Mothecombe Beach.